SUSE/hackweek/README.md

 HackWeek
 --------
 A tool to nurture hack ideas into projects and then collaborate on them.
-It's used during [SUSEs hackweek](http://hackweek.suse.com), a week where SUSE engineers can experiment without limits and get their opportunity to innovate, collaborate across teams, and learn.
+It's used during [SUSE's hackweek](http://hackweek.suse.com), a week where SUSE engineers can experiment without limits and get their opportunity to innovate, collaborate across teams, and learn.